You are here

 Effecitve immediately, per the Governor’s Order, a face covering is required to enter this building.
 Additionally, a bailiff will take your temperature upon entering.
 To enter the building, you MUST have a temperature reading lower than 100.4 and wear a mask or face covering.
 Otherwise you will need to conduct business through remote means.
 Thank you for your understanding amidst unique and challenging circumstances related to COVID-19.

 In order to facilitate this, the following changes are being implemented until further notice:

 - We require that all customers and attorneys entering the building wear a mask, bandanna or face covering.
 You will also be subject to a temperature check upon entering the building.
 All who enter the building must have a temperature reading below 100.4 and must be wearing a mask or a face covering, otherwise they will need to conduct business remotely.

-- An inbox is available at the office entrance for “drop-offs” of general mail, filings, and recordings that are not time sensitive.
+- An inbox is available in the front vestibual office entrance for “drop-offs” of general mail, filings, and recordings that are not time sensitive during business hours only.
 Staff will check this box regularly and process work accordingly.

 - The land records room is currently open, however, e-recordings of land records are accepted and encouraged through Simplifile.

 - Credit card convenience fees are reinstated as of July 1, 2020. ($2 convenience fee applies on transactions $50 and under, and 4% fees on transactions above $50).

 - Copies of marriage licenses, divorce decrees, orders, or other documents may be requested by phone and can be mailed or sent electronically.